OkaNim/unit-converter/README.md

 1: use always positive<br>
 2: use always negative<br>
 <br>
-Incorrect powers of ten are occasionally written in text from scientific articles.<br>
+Incorrect powers of ten are occasionally written in scientific documents.<br>
 If the order of magnitude for values is clear, it is better to specify 1 or 2.<br>
 <br>
 <br>